maziac/DeZog/README.md

 - supports only ZEsarUX emulator
 - build output must
 	- create a .list file (format as of Savannah's Z80 Assembler: http://savannah.nongnu.org/projects/z80asm/)
-	- _alternatively you can use other list files (like z88dk)with limited functionality, please consult the documentation.
+	- _alternatively you can use other list files (like z88dk) with limited functionality, please consult the documentation.
 You can also simply fetch a disassembly of your code from ZEsarUX.
 Please see the "List file" section in the documentation._
 	- create a .sna file containing the binary

 ## Known Issues

--  You might encounter performance issues if you debug a ZX Next/ttblue configuration.
-I.e. the emulation speed drops down significantly.
-This will, of course, depend a lot on the capabilities of your host machine.
-I'm currently in discussion with Cesar to solve this issue.

 ## Installation